Nesdood007/kde-plasma-ringtones/README.md

 - Salamander Piano
     - https://sfzinstruments.github.io/pianos/salamander
     - CC-BY-3.0
-    - Used for some of the system event / SMS sounds
+    - Used for some of the system event / SMS sounds, and an alarm sound
 - Samples I recorded from my IBM Model M Keyboard
-    - These are licensed the same way as the rest of the respources in this repo
+    - These are licensed the same way as the rest of the resources in this repo

 ## Tools used
 - LMMS